Foxes Lair

 Picture

-We have a couple of common and really interesting lace web spiders in Narrogin.
+There are a couple of common and interesting lace web spiders in Narrogin.
 The name comes from the lacy nature of their very sticky webs.

 The one on the left is about to feast on a donated cockroach, but only after I hid from it.

-In contrast, the Social webbing Spider Phryganoporus candidus is inconspicuous, but builds an amazing communal web in summer to rear its young.
+In contrast, the Foliage webbing Spider (Foliage Web Spider, Social Webbing spider) Phryganoporus candidus is inconspicuous, but builds an amazing communal web in summer to rear her young.

-In late summer a young female establishes the web that is enlarged by her and her spiderlings that may number in the hundreds.
-The web contains a central living area of interconnecting tunnels that is surrounded by a communal catching web.
-It becomes a small city that contains the spiders, their parasites, and other beasties that feed on the debris.
-The dew-laden social web is an early stage.
+In late summer a young female establishes the web, which is enlarged by her and her spiderlings that may number in the hundreds.
+The web contains a central living area of interconnecting tunnels surrounded by a communal catching web.
+It becomes a small city containing the spiders, their parasites, and other beasties that feed on the debris.

 Picture